andreitsy/pyeda_example/README.md

   -f FILE_PATH, --file-path FILE_PATH
                         path to file with truth table -o OUTPUT_FILE_PICTURE, --output-file-picture OUTPUT_FILE_PICTURE
-                        path to file where will be saved gif picture
+                        path to file where will be saved pdf picture
  ```

  for example, you may run it via following command: